There are many types of epilepsy. Generally, to be diagnosed as having epilepsy you must have had more than one seizure (fit or turn).

 Because of the wide range in types of epilepsy and types of driver licence, the NZ Transport Agency doesn’t apply one rule in all situations.

-Instead, we urge anyone who has recently had even one seizure to check with their doctor before driving.
+Instead, we urge anyone who has recently had even one seizure to check with their health practitioner before driving.
+The health practitioner could be your usual doctor (GP), a registered nurse or nurse practitioner, or a specialist if appropriate.

 Once you’ve been given suitable treatment (usually regular medication) you may reach a stage where the epilepsy seems controlled and you haven’t had a seizure for a substantial time.